Pasta Fresca is a veggie-packed pasta dish that cooks in less than 15 minutes. This easy dinner recipe is fresh, light, and filling!

 • Baby spinach: I add an entire 5oz clamshell of fresh spinach to this dish to pump up the veggies.
 Give the spinach a rough chop before sauting if the leaves are large.

-• Balsamic Vinaigrette: store bought balsamic vinaigrette — salad dressing, y’all — doubles as an easy, flavorful sauce for the pasta.
+• Balsamic Vinaigrette: store bought balsamic vinaigrette (aka salad dressing!) doubles as an easy, flavorful sauce for the pasta.
 I’ll share my favorite brand below.

 • Parmesan or Feta cheese: Noodles & Company gives you the choice of shredded parmesan cheese or crumbled feta cheese to top your Pasta Fresca with.
-I prefer feta, while Ben goes with parm.
 You could use a plant-based cheese to make this dish vegan.

 How to Add (More) Protein

 1. Chicken: Before sauting the red onions, season 1lb diced chicken breast with Italian seasoning, garlic powder, salt, and pepper then saute in extra virgin olive oil until cooked through.
 Scoop into a bowl then set aside.
 Add to the pasta cooking pot in step 3.
-Or, add Baked Chicken Meatballs.
+Or, serve with Baked Chicken Meatballs or Air Fryer Chicken!

 2. Shrimp: Roast 1lb shrimp or, prior to sauting the red onions, dice 1lb jumbo shrimp into bite-sized pieces then season and saute like the chicken breast option above.